sagebeach/librarycatalogue_sql/README.md

  *[sp]script_catalogue_queries.sql: creates several stored procedures to run queries against the database.

  *db_librarycatalogue_masterscript.sql: Master list to execute all previous scripts. _must execute scripts specified in each file in the linear order specified in this master list._

+*Demonstration purposes, it would take me days to manually enter all my bookshelves into this database